corda/corda/docs/source/serialization-default-evolution.rst

    .. sourcecode:: kotlin

         // Initial instance of the class
-        data class Example1 (val a: Int, b: String) // (A)
+        data class Example1 (val a: Int, b: String) // (Version A)

-        // Class post addition of property c data class Example1 (val a: Int, b: String, c: Int?) // (B)
+        // Class post addition of property c data class Example1 (val a: Int, b: String, c: Int?) // (Version B)

-A node with class ``Example1`` in state A will be able to deserialize a blob serialized by a node with it in state B as the framework would treat it as a removed property.
+A node with version A of class ``Example1``  will be able to deserialize a blob serialized by a node with it at version B as the framework would treat it as a removed property.

-A node with the class in state B will be able to deserialize a serialized ``Example1`` in state A without any modification as the property is nullable and will thus provide null to the constructor.
+A node with the class at version B will be able to deserialize a serialized version A of ``Example1`` without any modification as the property is nullable and will thus provide null to the constructor.

 Adding Non Nullable Properties